dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
 In this assignment, you will be writing a program to calculate BMI from inputted weight and height measurements.
 GitHub Classroom will be used for assignment repositories.
 Look for announcement in Sakai with link.
+The created repository will be empty.
+Create a README.md file in GitHub first.
+That will allow for this new repository to be cloned to your local computer.

 ### Program specifications
 * Receives input from the user from the console